Living in Minnesota

 Video created by Nations Stephenson at United Creative Co.

-The University of Minnesota School of Public Health is located in Minneapolis, just across the Mississippi River from downtown, and a short ride away from St. Paul on the Metro Green Line.
-As a student, you will not only become part of the community through coursework and field experiences, but as city dwellers partaking in all that Minneapolis and St. Paul have to offer.
+The University of Minnesota School of Public Health is located in Minneapolis, just across the Mississippi River from downtown, and a short lightrail ride away from St. Paul.
+As a student, you will become part of the community through coursework and field experiences and as city dwellers who can experience all that the Twin Cities – Minneapolis and St. Paul – have to offer.

 Here’s what makes Minnesota a great place to live: